26 January 2021

 Levi's reasoning was that he wanted Erwin to "rest" so that he wouldn't bear the burden of sending soldiers to death.
 So according to Levi, people should die to escape a moral conundrum rather than face it and surpass it.

-Not to mention that letting someone die when he didn't want to and denying him an opportunity to fulfill his lifelong dream isn't love or respect (as some people argued).
+Imagine working hard all your life for this one dream, then, when it's right there in front of his eyes, Levi pulled the rug from under his feet.
+That isn't love or respect (like some people have argued).
 Erwin did not owe his will to stay alive entirely on a single childhood dream.
-He obviously wasn't ready to die because he needed someone to give him a nudge, and his first reaction when Levi told him to suicide-charge was a mix of surprise and sadness: he felt unfulfilled.
+He obviously wasn't ready to die because he needed someone to give him a nudge, and his first reaction when Levi told him to suicide-charge was a mix of surprise and sadness.

 "Erwin handing the serum to Levi" isn't a reason to justify Levi's choice.
 The serum was entrusted to Levi based on the logic that he's "humanity's strongest" who has the greatest chance of survival.
 Erwin is not the kind of person who would say, "Save the serum for me".
-Erwin would approve of whomever the serum was used for, simply because he'd understand of the direness of such situation.
 That doesn't mean Levi made the right choice.
 Even if he truly believed that Erwin would feel "too guilty to move on after he's seen the basement", "can't live with himself" blah blah..., what he would do in the future is not for Levi to decide.
 IRL, being a surrogate decision-maker doesn't give you the power to do whatever the hell you want.
-If there are reasons to suspect that the proxy is not acting in a person's best interest, a court or an ethics committee will take over.
+If there are reasons to suspect that the proxy is not acting in a person's best interest, or having ulterior motive, a court or an ethics committee will take over.
 In addition, the decision to euthanize a person IRL is always in the context of futile treatment outcomes.
-In other words, if there were an elixir (like the Titan serum) that could heal all damages on a person, the euthanization discussion would never even be on the table.
+In other words, if there were an elixir (like the Titan serum) that could heal all damages on a person, the euthanization discussion would never be on the table.

-If Erwin were to choose between Armin and Hange, he wouldn't put humanity in the hands of a newbie soldier.
+If Erwin were to choose, he wouldn't put humanity in the hands of a newbie soldier.

 This is what Isayama intended in the "serum bowl" (source):